Lucaterre/kraken-ocr-data/README.md

 * `model_best.mlmodel` : best model resulting of Kraken training.

+## Data

+* 80 pages, 3150 segments and ground truth transcriptions.

+* 14 epochs, best model is 98% accuracy report.

 ## Process

-### Step one : getting images and binarzing them
+#### Step one : getting images and binarzing them

 Images have been downloaded from the HathiTrust Digital Library and binarize using kraken (see [`binarize` function](https://github.com/jeandamien-genero/kraken-ocr-data/blob/a5e109407e1a36686e5384c68ab1a0f19711ad55/scripts/process_scripts.py#L16)).

-### Step two : getting ground truth transcriptions
+#### Step two : getting ground truth transcriptions

 Ground truth transcriptions are needed to perform training according to [Kraken's documentation](http://kraken.re/ketos.html).
 Many tools could be used here.
 I chose Transkribus to segment and transcribe automatically 80 images from monographs 109, 109 bis and 110 ; I then corrected this first transcription handly.

 Transkribus allows exports in `ALTO` and `text`.

-### Step three : segmenting with Kraken and implementing ground truth
+#### Step three : segmenting with Kraken and implementing ground truth

-In a file containing all `.tiff`images, I ran the `ketos  transcribe -o output.html *.tiff` command.
+In a directory containing all `.tiff`images, I ran the `ketos  transcribe -o output.html *.tiff` command.
 It initialized an `output.html` file containing segmented images and boxes for transcription of each segment.
 I filled out them with ground truth from Transkribus with the help of a Python `Beautifull Soup` script ([`training_data`](https://github.com/jeandamien-genero/kraken-ocr-data/blob/a5e109407e1a36686e5384c68ab1a0f19711ad55/scripts/process_scripts.py#L45)).

-### Step four : getting training data and perform actual training
+#### Step four : getting training data and perform actual training

-I ran the `ketos extract --output output_directory *.html`command, wich analizes the `output.html`file and create sa pair of `.png` and `.txt` files containing image of a segment and its ground truth transcription in a new directory (`output_directory`).
+I ran the `ketos extract --output output_directory *.html`command, wich analizes the `output.html`file and creates a pair of `.png` and `.txt` files containing image of a segment and its ground truth transcription in a new directory (`output_directory`).

 After this, I performed the actual training by running the `ketos train *.png` command in the `output_directory`.
 Fourteen epochs have been necessary to complete the training.
 A each epoch, a model is made up (`.mlmodel`) ; Kraken stops only when the error rate doesn not increasse significally anymore.
 It then choose a best model.
 My best model is epoch 9 (98% accuracy report).
 You can check out all the process in the [terminal_kraken_training.txt](https://github.com/jeandamien-genero/kraken-ocr-data/blob/main/terminal_kraken_training.txt) file.